 - Can you automatically transfer the product information from other systems?

-If your answer is yes to one or more of these, your running costs could be straightforward.
-In all other cases you will usually need external help or additional staff, at least temporarily.
+If your answer is yes to one or more of these, it'll be straightforward to calculate your running costs.
+In all other cases, you'll usually need external help or additional staff, at least temporarily.